tonk-labs/schola-notes/content/Lagrange interpolation formula.md

 - `yi` are the y-coordinates of the known points
 - `Li(x)` are the Lagrange basis polynomials

-In the [[1725904360-shamirs-secret-sharing|Shamir's Secret Sharing]] code, this formula is implemented as follows:
+In the [[Shamir's Secret Sharing]] code, this formula is implemented as follows:

 1. The outer loop `for i in 0..threshold` corresponds to the summation in the formula.